-Bedtime with babies and toddlers: not an easy thing no matter what routine, method or prayer you use in an attempt to get your little one to fall asleep.
-As far as I’m concerned, there’s no right way or wrong way, but in case you’re thinking about co-sleeping like my husband and I are doing with our Lilly, here’s a few things you should expect along the way:
+Bedtime with babies and toddlers: not an easy thing no matter what routine, method, or prayer you use in an attempt to get your little one to fall asleep.
+As far as I’m concerned, there’s no right way or wrong way, but in case you’re thinking about co-sleeping like my husband and I are doing with our Lilly, here are a few things you should expect along the way:

 2) You will get kicked in the face